Deveselu Military Base

 The 99th Military Base Deveselu (Baza Militară 99 Deveselu), or the Deveselu Military Base, is a Romanian NATO base hosting the United States Navy Aegis Ashore Ballistic Missile Defense System.
 The base consists of three military units: The Romanian 99th Military Base, which hosts two American bases: the Naval Support Facility Deveselu and the Aegis Ashore Defense System Romania.
 Located in Deveselu commune, Olt County, the base has an area of 900 ha; of those, 170 ha are used by the U.S. forces.

 The Deveselu base is operated by about 500 Romanian soldiers, 250 U.S. troops, and other personnel.
 The base is subordinated to the Romanian Joint Logistics Command.
-The current base commander is Colonel Marius Chiriță.
+The current base commander is Lieutenant Colonel Georgel Marcu.